 Our total ideology resembles what philosopher John Gray has coined “hyper-liberalism,” a “mixture of bourgeois careerism with virtue-signaling self-righteousness,” which lends its adherents, who mostly pick it up in the cloistered world of academia, “an illusory sense of having a leading role in society.”
 The personal is political, yes, but we’ve also made it the whole of politics, in large part because we keep depersonalized economic issues off the table.
 To patch over the problems of shareholder capitalism, we lean on cultural signifiers and hope they justify the role business leaders play in the world.

 Students become like major corporations that sponsor Pride floats for employees or air heartening commercials of workers’ biracial families, then adopt practices that make those peoples’ lives more precarious.
 We’re the global fast food chain that makes a showy celebration of International Women’s Day, but still underpays female workers, or the firm that sponsors a “Fearless Girl” statue on Wall Street while, you guessed it, cheating its female employees.
-We’re the startups that use trendy empowerment memes to excuse, even valorize, .
+We’re the startups that use trendy empowerment memes to excuse, even valorize, new forms of privation and indignity for contracted workers.
 Identity politics, in other words, creates the ethical alibi for when businesses mistreat vulnerable people.

 This apparent dissonance may not feel like dissonance at all to a group raised comfortably under the neoliberal consensus.
 For most of our lifetimes, elites of both parties have embraced this economic approach, tinkering around its margins and justifying it with well-worn conservative appeals to meritocracy or liberal ones to diversity.
 For MBA students today, this lets us overlook our economy’s yawning rich-poor gap and eroding upward mobility for the masses, as long as a diverse enough set of high achievers can climb the narrow ladders from top university classrooms to corner offices on Sand Hill Road or Wall Street.